vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/ophthalmology/ophthalmology-fungemia.md

 # Fungemia and Intraocular Involvement

+Jonathan A. Barnett

+---

 The American Academy of Ophthalmology currently does NOT recommend routine Ophthalmology consults for visually asymptomatic patients with systemic candidemia.
-The incidence of candidemia-related endophthalmitis detected from routine screenings is \<1%.
+The incidence of candidemia-related endophthalmitis detected from routine screenings is <1%.

 By contrast, if the patient has visual symptoms, an Ophthalmology consult is warranted.